Delayed acceptance ABC-SMC

 Now compare these ``exact'' approaches with ABC.
-In this case, for every $\theta$, we simulate $x^{h}\sim l\left(\cdot\mid\theta\right)$ and $x\sim g\left(\cdot\mid x^{h},\theta\right)$, then use an ABC likelihood that compares $S\left(x\right)$ with $S\left(y\right)$.
-The $x^{h}$ variables corresponding to a particular $\theta$ variable that are retained in the ABC sample are distributed according to an ABC approximation to $\pi\left(x^{h}\mid\theta,S\left(y\right)\right)$; indeed in order that the ABC is at all efficient, there must be a reasonable probability that simulated $x^{h}$ is in a region of high probability mass under this distribution.
-Compared to particle MCMC: \begin{itemize} \item Standard ABC has the disadvantage that the simulation of $x^{h}$ is, in contrast to particle MCMC, not conditioned on $y$ (although we note recent work in \citet{Prangle2016} in which for some models we may also refine the ABC likelihood by conditioning on $y$). \item ABC has the advantage that \emph{a posteriori} $x^{h}$ is only conditioned on $S\left(y\right)$, rather than $y$ as in particle MCMC.
+In this case, for every $\theta$ we simulate $x^{h}\sim l\left(\cdot\mid\theta\right)$ and $x\sim g\left(\cdot\mid x^{h},\theta\right)$, then use an ABC likelihood that compares $S\left(x\right)$ with $S\left(y\right)$.
+The $x^{h}$ variables corresponding to a~particular $\theta$ variable that are retained in the ABC sample are distributed according to an ABC approximation to $\pi\left(x^{h}\mid\theta,S\left(y\right)\right)$; indeed, in order that the ABC is at all efficient, there must be a reasonable probability that simulated $x^{h}$ is in a~region of high probability mass under this distribution.
+Compared to particle MCMC: \begin{itemize} \item Standard ABC has the disadvantage that the simulation of $x^{h}$ is, in contrast to particle MCMC, not conditioned on $y$ (although we note recent work in \citet{Prangle2016} in which for some models we may also refine the ABC likelihood by conditioning on $y$). \item ABC has the advantage that \emph{a posteriori} $x^{h}$ is only conditioned on some statistic $S\left(y\right)$, rather than $y$ as in particle MCMC.
 This condition is often considerably less stringent.
 For example, consider the Ising model example described below.
-When conditioning on $y$, the posterior $\pi\left(x^{h}\mid\theta,y\right)$ is often restricted to relatively small regions of $x^{h}$-space: for individual pixel of $x^{h}$ the posterior mass may be concentrated in a small region in order to match each individual data point.
-However, when conditioning on $S\left(y\right)$, the posterior $\pi\left(x^{h}\mid\theta,S\left(y\right)\right)$ may have non-negligible mass in many regions of $x^{h}$-space: there are many different configurations of pixels that give rise to similar summary statistics. \end{itemize} In this paper we revist using ABC on these models, examining the data previously studied in \citet{Everitt2012}, and show that we may make significant computational savings using DA-ABC-SMC.
+When conditioning on $y$, the posterior $\pi\left(x^{h}\mid\theta,y\right)$ is often restricted to relatively small regions of $x^{h}$-space: for individual pixel of $x^{h}$ the posterior mass may be concentrated in a~small region in order to match each individual data point.
+However, when conditioning on $S\left(y\right)$, the posterior $\pi\left(x^{h}\mid\theta,S\left(y\right)\right)$ may have non-negligible mass in many regions of $x^{h}$-space: there are many different configurations of pixels that give rise to similar summary statistics. \end{itemize} In this paper we revisit using ABC on these models, examining the data previously studied in \citet{Everitt2012}, and show it is possible to make computational savings using DA-ABC-SMC.